Bell Hill

 What Is the Oregon Housing Grant?

+How does the Oregon Housing Grant operate?
 You get a grant overview that details HUD‑administered programs run by ODGMO.
+The program purpose is to support families with limited income, green‑housing, and business projects.

 Grants span $70,000 for the Homeownership Language Access & Community Outreach RFA to $3 million per project (or $150 k per unit) via the Federal Home Loan Bank of Des Moines Affordable Housing Program.

-Funds may cover purchase, construction, rehabilitation, upgrades, outreach, or services and can be combined with $20 M Construction Loan Guarantee pool.
+Funds may cover purchase, new technologies, upgrades, outreach, or services, and can be combined with $20 M Construction Loan Guarantee pool.
+Applications are free but require webinars, documentation, and deadlines, with assistance contacts for RFA

 Who Is Eligible for the Oregon Housing Grant?